Let’s build the future that we want to live in.

 Exploring The Everyday is an interview series exploring interesting individuals or companies who are trying to make an impact on the lives of everyday people.
-You can learn more about this series here, or read our past interviews here.

 At the core of the Everyday Economy is people and their needs.
 One need that is universal around the world, no matter your race, religion, gender, or social standing, is water.
 Life needs this basic resource to survive, and yet, most of us take it for granted.
 A big population of the planet, 783 million people, do not have access to clean and safe water.
 That doesn’t include the fact that water costs are rising at an unprecedented rate due to climate change, and water shortages around the world.
 According to the American Water Works Association, nearly 1/3 of all American households may struggle to pay for water.

 I sat down with David Spandorfer, co-founder of Janji, a running apparel company, to talk about the intersection of an everyday need, water, and an act of physical activity that almost everyone can do, running.
 Janji donates 5% of their proceeds to a clean water project somewhere around the globe.
 Running relies heavily on the need for hydration, so it’s easy to see where this donation choice comes from.
 Janji was born out of the simple realization that water is a necessity for life, and yet, easy access to water isn’t a luxury for most.